thehyve/metatree/docker/README.md

-# Fairspace deployment with Docker
+# Metatree deployment with Docker

 This folder contains `docker-compose` scripts for running:
-- Fairspace, including *Mercury* front-end, *Pluto* proxy, *Saturn* back-end and its databases (`docker-compose.yml`);
+- Metatree, including *Mercury* front-end, *Pluto* proxy, *Saturn* back-end and its databases (`docker-compose.yml`);
 - Keycloak and its database (`keycloak.yml`);
-- An SSL proxy for Fairspace and Keycloak (`ssl-proxy-docker-compose.yml`).
+- An SSL proxy for Metatree and Keycloak (`ssl-proxy-docker-compose.yml`).

-Fairspace uses Keycloak for authentication.
-It is preferred to have a Keycloak instance at organisation level, Keycloak `docker-compose` script can be excluded, and an existing Keycloak instance can be used, configured as described in the main Fairspace documentation.
+Metatree uses Keycloak for authentication.
+It is preferred to have a Keycloak instance at organisation level, Keycloak `docker-compose` script can be excluded, and an existing Keycloak instance can be used, configured as described in the main Metatree documentation.
 By default, a predefined `fairspace` realm configuration is imported to Keycloak using [realm template](./keycloak/realm-template.json).

 Please ensure that you have a recent version of Docker (>= `18`).